MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ### Provide role-based authorization

-Based on the responsibility of each identity, authorize actions that should be permitted. *An identity must not be allowed to do more than it needs to do*.
-Before you set authorization rules, you need a clear understanding of who or what is making requests, what that role is allowed to do, and to what extent it can do it.
+Based on the responsibility of each identity, authorize actions that should be permitted. **An identity must not be allowed to do more than it needs to do**.
+Before you set authorization rules, you need to have a clear understanding of who or what is making requests, what that role is allowed to do, and to what extent it can do it.
 Those factors lead to choices that combine identity, role, and scope.

 Consider a workload identity as an exmaple.
 The application must have data plane access to the database, so read and write actions to the data resource must be allowed.
 However, does the application need control plane access to the secret store?
-If the workload identity is compromised by a bad actor, what would be the impact to the system, in terms of confidentiality, integrity, and availability?
+If the workload identity is compromised by a bad actor, what would the impact to the system be, in terms of confidentiality, integrity, and availability?

 ##### Role assignment